Fuel Polishing Services

 Other fuel filtration companies typically use single filter carts.
 CommTank specialists use our own in-house developed multi-filter filtration trailer for reliable fuel polishing.

 This specialized equipment has supply and return hose reels that push the fuel through a series of filters.
 Each filter is made of mesh with progressively smaller holes.
-The size of the holes in the filter mesh is measured in microns.
+The size range of the holes in the filter mesh is measured in microns.
 The smallest-size hole is 1 micron, and a 100-micron hole is 100 times larger.

 Manufacturers do not recommend filtering particles smaller than 5 microns, as it can affect fuel’s Cetane value.